How Rock Ridge Pharmacy Customizes APNO Formulas to Fit Every Mom’s Needs

 What Is APNO?
 The Multi-Purpose Solution

-APNO (All-Purpose Nipple Ointment) is a compounded medication designed to treat common breastfeeding problems.
-Originally created by Dr. Jack Newman, it combines three powerful ingredients:
+APNO (All-Purpose Nipple Ointment) is a pharmacist-compounded medication designed to treat common breastfeeding complications.
+Originally formulated by Dr. Jack Newman, it combines three medical-grade ingredients:

-This triple-action formula addresses root causes of nipple pain, helping moms breastfeed with comfort and confidence.
-Learn more in our lanolin vs. APNO guide.
+This triple-action formula addresses the root causes of nipple pain — helping mothers breastfeed with comfort and confidence.
+Learn more in our Lanolin vs. APNO guide.

 Why One Size Doesn’t Fit All

-At Rock Ridge Pharmacy, we treat every mom as an individual—offering lanolin-free bases, lower steroid strength, or antifungal alternatives as needed.
+At Rock Ridge Pharmacy, we personalize every APNO formula — offering lanolin-free bases, lower steroid strengths, or antifungal alternatives as needed.

 How Rock Ridge Pharmacy Customizes Your APNO Formula

-2. Precision Compounding – Our pharmacists fine-tune the formula, adjusting strengths or ingredients.
+- Precision Compounding — Our pharmacists fine-tune strengths and ingredients for optimal results.

-3. Fresh, On-Demand Preparation – Every batch is made in our state-of-the-art facility with medical-grade ingredients.
+- Fresh, On-Demand Preparation — Every batch is made in our state-of-the-art compounding lab.

-4. Safe Pickup or Delivery – Choose in-store pickup or discreet shipping to your door.
+- Safe Pickup or Delivery — Choose in-store pickup or discreet shipping to your home.

 APNO vs. Lanolin: When Custom Is the Better Choice